dan-online/autopulse/README.md

 - **Target**: A target is a specification for a library that will be updated when a file is ready to be processed
   - Plex
   - Jellyfin
+  - Emby
   - Command

 ### Features

 - **Rewrites**: rewrites the path provided by the trigger to the path expected by the target
 - **Integration**: integrates with Sonarr, Radarr, Plex, Jellyfin, and more in the future
-- **Self-Scans**: checks the file exists before updating the target and optionally waits for the file to match a provided hash
+- **Checks**: checks the file exists before updating the target and optionally waits for the file to match a provided hash
 - **Reliability**: uses a database to store the state of the scan requests
 - **Webhooks**: allow for notifications to be sent when a file is ready to be processed with webhooks such as Discord